OffchainLabs/arbitrum-sdk/README.md

 ### Run Integration tests

-1. First, make sure you have a Nitro node running.
-Check out the nitro repo, and run the following command `./test-node.bash --init --no-blockscout`
+1. First, make sure you have a Nitro test-node running.
+Follow the instructions [here](https://docs.arbitrum.io/node-running/how-tos/local-dev-node).

 2. After the node has started up (that could take up to 20-30 mins), run `yarn gen:network`.